backand/docs/source/includes/_common_use_cases.md

 ]

 ```
+> As you can see above, this bulk operation will add two new objects of type 'news' to your application.
+The first will have the heading of "Breaking News", while the second will have the heading of "Politics".

+To add multiple objects to your application, simply provide multiple POST action hashes in your request's data array.
+The general form of the request is in the pane on the right.
 Simply change the 'url' parameter of each action hash to match your object's endpoint in your application.
-Let's look at a specific example that adds multiple 'news' objects to an application:

-As you can see above, this bulk operation will add two new objects of type 'news' to your application.
-The first will have the heading of "Breaking News", while the second will have the heading of "Politics".

 ### Example 2: Deleting multiple rows
+> The general form of the delete request will be:

 ```json
 [
   {